 Cons: Krita doesn’t support RAW files.
 It’s better for producing projects from scratch than editing existing images in a traditional sense.

-Pixelmator is simple photo editing software for Mac.
+Pixelmator is simple photo editing software for Mac and one of the best Adobe Photoshop free alternatives.
 It allows you to edit existing images or create a new project from a blank document.
 Pixelmator’s tool panel looks a lot like Adobe Photoshop’s, making it easy for both beginners and experts to make the switch.
 However, it lacks the advanced features that Photoshop provides.

 Pros: The interface is clean and easy to navigate, and there are a variety of filters to instantly improve any image.
 Pixelmator also offers a handful of tools for digital painting, which other photo editing apps lack.